 To sort your tasks:

-- Click the Sort icon and a list of options will appear from a drop down menu
+- Click the Sort icon, and a list of options will appear from a drop-down menu

 - Choose the option that best fits your task objectives

-Custom fields are the first step towards tracking all types of work in Asana.
+Custom fields are the first step toward tracking all types of work in Asana.
 You can provide even more information on each task and track it in a way that suits your team’s needs.